![]() |

 This year's NPOTA event has put people in the field with their radio gear - perhaps many of them wouldn't have considered it otherwise.
 Smart phone manufacturers are now giving increased attention to "weather-resistancy"...how long before HF ham radio manufacturers follow suit?

-Ahead of its time in this area were the Bobcat series of mono-band CW rigs from the 1990's.
+Ahead of its time in this area were the Bobcat series of mono-band QRP CW rigs from the 1990's.
 There were two: a Bobcat 40 and a Bobcat 80.

 They were designed by James Hossack W7LS as emergency backwoods radios in the days before cell

-phones and satellite trackers were available to the general population.
 They were powered by 8 AA batteries and had a built-in CW key with a CW jack in case the operator preferred an external set of paddles.
 All jacks for external power, paddles and audio had screw-on caps with O-ring seals.

 NVIS ready with radio as center insulator |